BroodLK/aa_bb/README.md

 # BigBrother
 BigBrother is an Alliance Auth plugin, **_originally written by Andrew Xadi_**, that performs continuous pilot auditing, compliance monitoring, intelligence gathering, and behavioral analysis.
 It monitors activity such as skills, cyno capabilities, SP injections, corporation movement, assets, clones, and more, then delivers structured leadership-focused reports.

-All while invisible to the general membership unless you chose to expose it to them.
+All while invisible to the general membership unless you choose to expose it to them.
 No "adding chars" to it, it pulls relevant information from CorpTools.

-> [!WARNING]
-> This is a **beta** release.
-Please report issues through GitHub.

 ## Index